awbush/coughphp/design/Overview - What is Cough.markdown

 * Rules of OO programming

 * High performance
-	* Will not do needless checks
+	* Will not do needless loads